 So what should you consider when buying a baby food maker?
 We wanted products that had Steaming and Processing all-in-one, were Easy to Use, Reliable, Efficient, and Safe.
 If it came with some convenient food storage options, that was a plus.
-For more details on the factors we considered when finding the Best Below are the top considerations.
+For more details on the factors we considered in our hands on test, see the bottom of this article.

 Here are the Best Baby Food Makers of 2018!

-The BEABA Babycook line of baby food makers is well known for reliability, ease of use, safety, and efficiency.
+The top rated BEABA Babycook 4in1 baby food maker is well known for reliability, ease of use, safety, and efficiency.
 They are the best baby food makers on the market, and for good reason.
 Even though it is a bit more expensive than other options, we think it is worth the extra cost.
 The BEABA looks and works great.
 It uses a large 4.7-cup capacity so you can fit several servings of food in one batch.
 You can use it with only 1 hand, so you can hold your baby in one arm while steaming, pureeing, defrosting, or reheating your food.
 The water reservoir on the side that holds water for steaming is stainless steel rather than plastic, and all surfaces that come in contact with food are BPA, lead, and phthalate free.
 We found that it is easy to clean, easy to use, and highly reliable.
 We were impressed with how quiet the motor was when pureeing with the baby food blender, and how evenly the steaming seemed to work.
 To steam, you place your freshly cut fruits or veggies into the basket, and simply press the steam button.
-When it's finished, about 13-15 minutes later, you simply dump the basket of freshly steamed food into the bottom of the bowl and turn the knob to begin the pureeing process.
+When it's finished, about 13-15 minutes later, you simply dump the basket of freshly steamed food into the bottom of the bowl and turn the knob to begin making nice smooth purees.
 We thought the button and knob were really intuitive and easy to use.
 Note that with any baby food maker that includes steaming, if you use anything other than distilled water your water reservoir will develop mineral deposits; as suggested by Beaba, we found that descaling with vinegar every few months was really helpful.
 If you do have an issue it comes with a 1-year warranty and the customer service is great.
 We found this baby food maker for about $150.
 Interested?
 You can check out the Beaba Babycook here.
 Need to cook more than one recipe at a time?
-Check out the double Beaba Babycook Pro for about $50 more.
+Check out the double Beaba Babycook 4in1 Pro for about $50 more.

-Note that this model does not appear to be involved in the recall a few years back (Dec 2016) Cuisinart recall.
-Here is another fantastic baby food maker, for about $50 less than the Beaba Babycook Pro.
+This fantastic Cuisinart BFM1000 baby food maker sells for about $50 less than the Beaba Babycook Pro.
 There are a lot of great features here, all in a sleek system that doesn't take up too much counter space.
 It does the steaming, chopping, and pureeing, but it also has an added bottle warmer feature on the back.
 Pop your bottle in for a couple minutes and it's a great temperature for your baby.
 Nice touch.
 In our tests we found the motor to be very powerful, the steamer very effective, and overall the unit was quiet and efficient.
 The blades were sharp and strong, and we thought it was super easy to clean.
 Unlike the Beaba, the transition from steam to puree is a bit easier given that there is no steaming basket to remove and empty into the bowl.
 But we do think the Beaba actually does a slightly better job with steaming the food, maybe because of the basket that keeps the food from resting against edges.
 Just like the Beaba, it is also BPA free on all surfaces that contact food.
 Cons?
 Well, the Cuisinart's baby food maker bowl is a bit smaller than the Beaba, coming in at 4 cups capacity.
 And we're not convinced that the bottle warmer feature is really necessary; maybe defrost and reheating features would be more convenient.
 In any event, this is an excellent baby food maker, and we highly suggest it.
 We found it for about $120.
 Interested?
 You can check out the Cuisinart Baby BFM1000 here.

 Overall, this is a nice decent-capacity (4 cups, same as the Cuisinart, but smaller than the Beaba and Babymoov) unit that is easy and convenient to use and doesn't take up a ton of space on the counter.
 There are some really awesome features here!
 First, there is a one-button option for steaming and blending, which means you fill the water reservoir and put your food in the bowl, close it, and press the Steam + Blend button.
 About 10 minutes later and you're ready to go with freshly steamed and pureed fruits and veggies.
 Of course, if you only want to steam or blend, there are separate buttons to do those as well.
 Second, another great feature is that the water reservoir is removable, which makes filling and cleaning super easy.
 In our testing, we really appreciated this feature, and thought it set a new precedent for other baby food makers to follow.
 Third, it has an easy to read and understand display that tells you how much time is remaining until you get to enjoy the food.
 Finally, when this model first came out on the market, we got a ton of emails requesting we review it, because it is the only all-in-one steamer and blender that uses a glass bowl.
 This means no more worrying about whether the plastic is BPA free and whether there are other harmful chemicals getting into your baby's food.
 The glass bowl takes care of that problem, and we think it is an excellent addition to the baby food maker category.
 Of course, that glass bowl and the blade are dishwasher safe.
 Overall, this is an excellent baby food maker option that you will certainly be happy with.
 Our only major concern with this model is that there are reports of poor reliability after a few months.
 We have happily used our test unit for over 6 months now without any issues, but we will be sure to update this review if we encounter any problems.
-Other moms report that they've had intermittent issues, such as water leaking from the base, the blender not working, or the display showing erroneous information.
+Other moms report that they've had intermittent issues, such as water leaking from the base, the baby food blender not working, or the display showing erroneous information.
 Overall, this is a great baby food maker, and if it improves in reliability over time then it will likely crawl up on this list!
 It is usually available for under $150.
 Note that Baby Brezza also makes the famous Baby Brezza Formula Pro that can mix formula perfectly and put it right into your favorite baby bottles.

 More Details on How we Found the Best Baby Food Makers:

 Steaming and Processing in one: The original baby food makers were glorified food processors that changed their name and marketing, and were manufactured with some cute colors to entice new parents.
 With these old systems you had to cook fruits and vegetables separately in a steamer and then puree them in the processor.
 This method got the job done, but was a time consuming process.
 More dirty dishes, more hands-on kitchen work, and more time away from your baby.
 All the new systems we recommend are all-in-one steamers and processors, going way beyond what you will get with a classic blender or a modern mash maker or other baby food grinder.
 Put in the fruits and/or veggies, add some fresh water, and the system will steam it for you with the push of a button.
 Aren't around when the steamer finishes?
 No worries, just come back later to puree, which by the way is simply another push of the button.
-Two button presses later and you have a freshly steamed and pureed masterpiece for your little munchkin.
+Two button presses later and you have a freshly steamed and smooth pureed masterpiece for your little munchkin.
 Some of the newer models even have a one-button feature, like the Baby Brezza: you press the Steam + Blend button and 10 minutes later your food is ready!
 Maybe a healthy veggie puree for dinner, maybe a fruity blend for dessert?
 You're the chef now, no more worrying about which Gerber options are on the shelf, or worrying about harmful additives!
 Four of the five products on our list include both steaming and food processing in one.
 Need to save time and have high quality pureed food without any hassle?
 Check out our organic baby food buying guide.